howsoai/platform-installation-examples/README.md

 The Howso Platform installation and configuration guides focus on setting up fully functional local environments.

 Real production installations often involve multiple teams with split responsibilities and permissions; complex security procedures; delays for provisioning and approval processes.
-Navigating these institutional challenges whilst also applying multiple advanced configurations and integrations to Howso Platform is complex.
+Navigating these institutional challenges whilst also applying configurations and integrations to Howso Platform is complex.

 By providing self-contained local workstation setups the documentation aims to:-
 - Avoid delaying seeing a working system until all other things are in place.